Time to kidney transplant varies by race, insurance

 People in the study who had private insurance were also three times more likely to get an early kidney than others.

-Insurance is required for a transplant, so anyone who already has private or government-funded insurance can get on the list early.
-People who aren't covered initially become eligible for Medicare once their kidney function is bad enough to start dialysis, but not before then.
+Insurance is required for a transplant, so anyone with private insurance can get on the list early.
+Others aren't eligible for government-funded insurance until they're on dialysis.

 It's still unclear whether receiving a kidney very early on improves the long-term outlook for patients with renal disease.